-Remaining 50% seats shall be filled through an entrance examination conducted by the Department of Computer Science followed by interview.
-The entrance exam will consist of two parts:

-Test I : Objective type questions.
-Test II : Comprehensive questions
+Remaining 50% seats shall be filled through an entrance test conducted by the Department of Computer Science followed by interview.
+The entrance test will consist of two tests.
+Test I will be objective type and Test II will consist of subjective type questions.

-Note: If M is the number of seats in a particular category, answer sheets of Part II shall be evaluated only for the top 6M scorers of Part I in that category and top 3M scorers of Part II shall be called for the interview.
-There shall be 80% weight-age for the entrance exam (only Part II) and 20% weight-age for the interview.
+Note: If M is the number of seats in a particular category, answer sheets of Test II shall be evaluated only for the top 6M scorers of Test I in that category and top 3M scorers of Test II shall be called for the interview.
+There shall be 80% weightage for the entrance test (only Test II) and 20% weightage for the interview.